redhat-cip/dci-openshift-agent/docs/development.md

 change.
 This will direct `dci-check-change` to test in a specific way:

 - `Test-Hints: sno` validate the change in SNO mode.
-- `Test-Hints: assisted` validate the change in assisted installer mode.
-- `Test-Hints: assisted-abi` validate the change in assisted installer mode using the agent based installer.
+- `Test-Hints: abi` validate the change in ABI using the agent based installer.
-- `Test-Hints: sno-ai` validate the change in SNO with assisted installer mode.
+- `Test-Hints: abi-sno` validate the change in ABI-SNO with agent based installer.
 - `Test-Hints: libvirt` validate in libvirt mode (3 masters).
 - `Test-Hints: no-check` do not run a check (useful in CI mode).
 - `Test-Hints: force-check` run a check even if there is no code change (useful in CI mode).